apache/beam/website/www/site/content/en/documentation/programming-guide.md

 <span class="language-py">AfterCount(50)</span> and only 32 elements arrive,
 those 32 elements sit around forever.
 If the 32 elements are important to you, consider using [composite triggers](#composite-triggers) to combine multiple conditions.
-This allows you to specify multiple firing conditions such as “fire either when I receive 50 elements, or every 1 second”.
+This allows you to specify multiple firing conditions such as "fire either when I receive 50 elements, or every 1 second".

 ### 9.4.
 Setting a trigger {#setting-a-trigger}